socheatsok78/comlink-loader/README.md

 }
 ```

-Now, let's write a simple module that we're going to load in a Worker:
+Now, let's write a simple module that we're going to load in a Shared Worker:

 **greetings.worker.ts**: